Tuolumne Rafting Overview

 In late July or August the water drops making for a more relaxing trip and allows for hikes to grottoes and swimming holes up side canyons.

 Those looking for technical Class V whitewater later in the summer go upstream to raft the Upper Tuolumne / Cherry Creek.
 This is a day trip that can be combined with the Merals Pool run to make one of the best multi-day whitewater trips in the world.
-It is also worth an extra day to float the placid waters of the Merced River through Yosemite Valley.

 One day trips are popular for people in the area visiting Yosemite and want to do some rafting.
 It is a full day on the river.
 Trips typically meet at 8 AM and finish around 6 PM in the summer.
 During high water trips can get back around 4 or 5 PM if the day goes smoothly.